-- Make a map of the community. - Mark the following information on the map: - How many people have fallen sick with SARS?
+- Make a map of the community. - Mark the following information on the map: - How many people have fallen sick with anthrax?
 Where? - How many people have died?
 Where?
-When? - Who and where are the vulnerable people? - Where are the health facilities? (include traditional healers) - Record the following information on the back of the map: - When did people start to fall sick with SARS? - How many people live in the affected community?
-How many are children under five years? - Are there handwashing facilities in the community?
-Are soap and water always available? - How common is it for people to live or work together in crowded spaces? - Is there ventilation and fresh air in homes, schools and workplaces? - Who and where are the vulnerable people?
-Who is most affected by SARS? - What are the community's habits, practices and beliefs about caring for sick people?
-Consider any differences in roles and responsibilities between women and men. - Is a social mobilization or health promotion programme in place? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about SARS?
-What are the rumours?
+When? - How many animals have died?
+Where?
+When? - Who and where are the vulnerable people? (where are farms, slaughterhouses, wool mills, etc?) - Where are the handwashing facilities in the community? (are there stations at animal markets and other areas where livestock gather?) - Are soap and water always available? - Where are the local health facilities and services? (include traditional healers) - Record the following information on the back of the map: - When did people start to fall sick with anthrax? - Which type(s) of anthrax is/are infecting people? - How many people live in the affected community?
+How many are children under five years of age?
+How many people work with livestock regularly? - What animals do people commonly keep or farm? - Do people cook meat and milk thoroughly before eating it? - o Do any animal health agencies, veterinarians or agriculture ministry agencies work in the area? - What are the community's habits, practices and beliefs about caring for and feeding sick people? - o What are the community's habits, practices and beliefs about care and slaughter of animals? - Are there societal, cultural or religious beliefs or perceptions about the care and slaughter of animals? - What are the community's habits, practices and beliefs about sick or dead animals? - How do people dispose of animal carcasses (by burning, burying, eating, etc.)? - o Is a social mobilization or health promotion programme in place? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about anthrax?
+Are there rumours or misinformation about vaccines?
+What are the rumours? - What role do women play in livestock management (including caring for animals, gathering animal feed and selling animal products in markets)?